top of page

 What if the memory of your ancestors was alive in your blood?

-In this stirring memoir, Michell F. Pulliam uncovers a maternal lineage that stretches back more than 44,000 years—one of the oldest known living bloodlines on earth.
+In this stirring memoir, Michell F. Pulliam uncovers a maternal lineage that stretches back more than 44,000 years—one of the oldest known living bloodlines on Earth.
 But Rooted isn’t just about genetic science.
-It’s about divine design.
-About the stories that live in our blood.
-About the power of remembering who—and whose—we really are.
+It’s about divine design, the stories that live in our blood, and the power of remembering who, and Whose, we really are.

-• What it means to carry ancestral memory in your cells
+• Discover the ancestral memory in your blood

-• The silences and survival strategies of Black women throughout history
+• Witness the silences and survival of Black women across generations

-• And how reclaiming our story isn’t just healing—it’s holy
+• Understand that reclaiming our story is more than healing—it’s holy

-This book is both a personal reckoning and a collective invitation.
+This book is both a personal revelation and a collective invitation.
 It’s a love letter to the Black women who came before and a torch passed to those who will come after.
-It’s about being more than a descendant—it’s about being the bridge.
-The living thread that carries it all forward.
+It’s about being more than a descendant.
+It’s about being the bridge... the legacy that refuses to fade.

 Tender, reverent, and radically hopeful, Rooted is not just Michell’s homecoming.
-It’s a call to your own.
+It might be yours too.

 It would’ve been enough to discover that I come from the first mothers.
 That my DNA stretches back 44,000 years to East Africa.
 It would’ve been enough to learn that my maternal line is rare, deeply rooted, and remarkably intact.
 But honestly, that discovery wasn’t the end of the story.
 It was just the beginning.